VUQUYNHNGAHUYNH/E-Commerce/README.md

-Welcome to my ecommerce website, built with cutting-edge web technologies such as Tailwind CSS, React, Strapi, and Redux Toolkit.
-Our goal is to provide a seamless shopping experience for our customers by leveraging the power of these frameworks and tools.
+# Ecommerce website with Tailwind CSS, React, Strapi, and Redux Toolkit

 Tailwind CSS has been used extensively to design and style our website, ensuring a modern and responsive layout that adapts to different screen sizes.
 React, a popular JavaScript library, has been used to build the dynamic components and functionality of our website, resulting in a fast and user-friendly experience.